leanlyhq/docs/docs/stacks/_applications/leanly-react-starter-kit.md

 Whether you're building a simple interactive website or a complex web application, React provides the flexibility and performance you need to create modern, responsive user interfaces.
 The Leanly React Starter Kit enables you to bootstrap, configure, and deploy a production-ready React application in just a few minutes.

 > Use this stack to create a new project from the ground up.
-To onboard an existing React application visit the [React Application Stack](/stacks/applications/react).
+To onboard an existing React application visit the TODO.

 ## CI/CD Pipeline